ElektraInitiative/libelektra/doc/BIGPICTURE.md

 In file systems metadata describes information about files, e.g. when they were last accessed and who they are owned by (`ls -l`).
-In the same way Elektra has metadata that describe individual key/value pairs.
+In the same way Elektra has metadata that describe individual key-value pairs.
 In Elektra metadata is [defined globally](/doc/METADATA.ini) but implemented in many [plugins](/src/plugins/README.md).

 Implementations of file systems is not an easy task.
-The idea of FUSE (Filesystem in Userspace) is to make filesystem development easier by having the conveniences of userspace together with a helper library `libfuse`.
+The idea of FUSE (Filesystem in Userspace) is to make file system development easier by having the conveniences of userspace together with a helper library `libfuse`.
 In particular this allowed developers to use any programming language and easier abstractions.
 Elektra also